Enjoy a lower secured loan rate by using your deposit account as collateral.

 Credit Card - 866-444-8529

-If you are traveling, call Alliant at (800) 328-1935 so you will be able to use your credit and debit cards seamlessly.
+If you are traveling, set a Travel Notification online or by calling Alliant at 800-328-1935 so you’ll be able to use your credit and debit cards seamlessly as you travel.

-Change your password and pin numbers online anytime by logging in to online banking.
+Change your password or PIN online anytime by logging in to online banking.

 Take advantage of our security tips and practices to keep yourself as safe as possible

 If possible, avoid using online banking while on public WiFi networks.
-Don’t allow browsers to remember your password.
+Don’t allow browsers to remember your password, and only log in to sites with secure browsing (look for “https” instead of “http” in the URL).

-Equip your computer with virus and spyware protection software and keep your computer and browser updated.
-Learn more about computer security.
+Set up passwords on all phones, tablets and computers you use.
+Equip your computers with virus and spyware protection software and keep your computers and browsers updated.

-Periodically monitor your online activity and check your account statements.
+Regularly monitor your online activity and check your account statements.
 If you notice anything suspicious, please contact us immediately.
+Alliant must receive notification of suspected fraud within 60 days of the suspicious or fraudulent transaction in order to file a claim.

 Reduce the chance of mail fraud.
 Sign up for paperless statements by logging in to Online Banking.